kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 <summary>Expand ⬇️</summary>
 <br>

-- ❓ What is the project main objective?
+- ❓ What is the project main objective(s)?
-- ❓ Which part of the main objective a ML model is addressing?
+- ❓ Which part of the main objective the ML model(s) is addressing?
-- 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered an successful (an improvement against the baseline)
+- 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered successful (an improvement against the baseline)
 - ❓ Are there any solutions not based on a ML model?
 You are likely to be asked to compared your method against some no-ML model!
-- Choose: KPIs	(key performance indicators)
+- Choose the business KPIs (key performance indicators).
+These are what businesses use to measure the uplift brought in by the ML-based solution.
-- 📈 Monitor your project's objective over time
+- 📈 Monitor your project's objective(s) over time
-- 🗣️ Talk to the domain expertes, they are those with the domain knowledge
+- 🗣️ Talk to the domain experts, they are those with the domain knowledge

 </details>